Extreme Value Theory with Spectral Techniques: application to a simple attractor: A simple example: the generalized baker's map

 In order to obtain useful spectral information from the transfer operator $\mathcal{L}$, its action is restricted to a Banach space $\mathcal{B}$.
 We now give the construction of the norms on $\mathcal{B}$ and an associated ``weak'' space $\mathcal{B}_w$ in the case of the baker's map, following partly the exposition in \cite{DDHH}.
-In this case, those spaces are easier to define and the norms will be constructed directly on the horizontal stable manifolds instead of admissible leaves, which are smooth curves in approximately the stable direction, see \cite{DL}.
-As we anticipated above, we follow \cite{DDHH}, but we slightly change the definition of the stable norms by adapting ourselves to that originally introduced in \cite{DL}. \\
+In this case the norms will be constructed directly on the horizontal stable manifolds instead of admissible leaves, which are smooth curves in approximately the stable direction, see \cite{DL}.
+As we anticipated above, we follow \cite{DDHH}, but we slightly change the definition of the stable norms by adapting ourselves to that originally introduced in \cite{DL}.
+Let us explain why.
+First of all we will consider the collection $\Sigma$ of all the intervals $W$ of length less or equal to $1$ that are contained in the same stable manifold $W_s\in \mathcal{W}^s$.
+We will take such a value equal to $\gamma_a$ for reasons which will be clear in the next considerations.
+Instead in \cite{DL}, $\Sigma$ was the set of full horizontal line segments of length $1$ in $X$.
+The reason for our choice is that we will introduce small target sets $B_n$ and the preimages of such sets will cut the $W_s.$ The smaller pieces generated in this way will enter the three norms given below and therefore it will be useful to count such pieces in $\Sigma.$ \\